In the Workplace With Friends With Kids

 Daniel Schwartz, an MG patient in Alpharetta, Georgia, says that he often hangs out with friends who are doing physical activities that he can’t do anymore.
 “I watched some friends play kickball to support a good friend who was the team captain.
 He told teammates that I was just going to watch because I could not run.
 Some people asked, and I explained it to them.”

-Explain to your friend that if your eye is drooping, it’s because the body is not allowing the nerves to spark the eyelid into action and stay open.
+Explain to your friend that if your eye is drooping, it’s because the body is not allowing the nerves to spark the eyelid muscles into action.

 If you are dragging your leg or not walking well, it is because the legs haven’t gotten the message to move.